sean-mcmahon/cats_and_dogs_hai/task_cats_and_dogs.md

 There will be some brownie points if you can write a short blurb in your README.md on how you would scale your solution to:

-a.
-Expose a REST API and integrate your predictive model into a backend system.
+- Expose a REST API and integrate your predictive model into a backend system.
-b.
-Cater for images with more than 2 cats and dogs of all combinations of all breeds of pets we have seen in this dataset.
+- Cater for images with more than 2 cats and dogs of all combinations of all breeds of pets we have seen in this dataset.
-c.
-Scale your service to meet ~8,000 requests per second.
+- Scale your service to meet ~8,000 requests per second.

 The above questions are optional and you can choose to answer all, some, or none of the questions.